 It is important to monitor GIST progression through imaging techniques.
 Magnetic resonance imaging (MRIs), Computed Tomography (CT) scans and Positron emission tomography (PET) scans have roles to play in the long-term surveillance of GIST, as well as determining response to drug treatments.Proper use and interpretation of scans is vital for effective GIST treatment.
 Read more about monitoring your GIST through scans, CTs, and MRIs.

-Managing the side of effects of drug treatments for GIST is vital to a patient’s quality of lie.
+Managing the side effects of drug treatments for GIST is vital to a patient’s quality of life.
 Read more about managing your side effects.
-Drugs also affect how food and vitamins are used and absorbed into your system proper nutrition for GIST patients.
+Drugs also affect how food and vitamins are used and absorbed into your system.
+See proper nutrition for GIST patients.
 Our Coping with GIST section addresses many issues GIST patients face.